Teamwork/android-clean-architecture/README.md

 Google has done a very good job at producing a set of code examples in their [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture) repository.
 We took inspiration from it (especially from the [todo-mvp-clean](https://github.com/googlesamples/android-architecture/tree/todo-mvp-clean/) and [todo-mvp-dagger](https://github.com/googlesamples/android-architecture/tree/todo-mvp-dagger/) branches), but found that the examples are quite simple and not suited for more complex applications.
 More specifically:
 - It is well suited for small projects, but the _"monolith module"_ approach doesn't scale well for medium/large applications
-- The package-based separation of layers cannot enforced and is therefore very error-prone (especially when working in a big team)
+- The package-based separation of layers cannot be enforced at compile-time and is therefore very error-prone (especially when working in a big team)
-- It is only a partial implementation of *Clean*: there is no real separation between presentation and business layer (*use cases*)
+- It is only a partial implementation of *Clean*: there is no real separation between presentation and business layer (*presenters* and *use cases*)
 - It does not allow sharing code across applications, nor it is suitable for feature modules or _Instant Apps_

 ## Dependency Injection